 It comes in an easy-to-use and odorless collar and effectively kills and repels fleas in and from your dogs.

 This dual-action collar is water-resistant, and thus no matter your dog’s exposure to water (whether by swimming, bathing, or under rain), it remains effective.

 After an application, it gets to last for 8 months before another application is required.
 With a few hours of application – say 12-24 hours, the dog fleas are already being killed.

 But, it is recommended that you do not bathe your dogs more than once a month.

-One thing I like with products like this is that the fleas don’t have to bite your furry friend before they get into action.
+I like with products like this because the fleas don’t have to bite your furry friend before they get into action.
 It begins its killings just by contact with the fleas.

 It offers a great deal of convenience and can be used together with other restraining or identification collars without interference or damage.

 Its active ingredients are imidacloprid and flumethrin, which are popular for their pet repelling action.